 Knowing your family members’ eye health history will shine some light on can your own risks for certain eye diseases that may be passed down, according to the National Eye Institute.
 Start the conversation today.
 Check out the things your mother’s health can tell you about your own health.

-Regularly smoking marijuana may screw up your vision, a new preliminary French study suggests.
+Regularly smoking marijuana may screw up your vision, according to preliminary results from a French study.
 Study participants who used marijuana at least seven times a week showed a slight delay in the signaling of their retinal ganglion cells (RGCs) on the surface of the retina.
 These cells receive visual information, and any delay could suggest impaired vision.

 Practicing yoga or another form of stress reduction every day can do more than keep you calm, cool and collected, it can also save your vision.
 “We know that stress can strain our vision and can also get in the way of making healthy choices that will benefit our overall and vision such as eating a healthy diet and getting regular exercise,” Evans says.
 Don’t miss the 13 other simple vision boosters.